zumasys/docs/site/smartsuite/release-notes/2021-february/README.md

 ## TotaLink (Credit-Cards)

-* Do you need Signature Caputure devices?
-This is a question that is often asked our Sales and Support Team.
-The answer is No, with the introduction of Chip & Pin Technology Merchants can opt for less expensive customer facing devices
+* "Do we need Signature Capture devices?"
+This is a question that is often asked our sales and support Team.
+The answer is "No", with the introduction of Chip & Pin Technology Merchants can opt for less expensive customer facing devices
   * Please see [Signature Optional](https://usa.visa.com/dam/VCOM/global/support-legal/documents/visa-nosigflyer-us-can-040518.pdf) White paper
 * Updated payment devices and payment interfaces to conform with PTPE, Contactless, NFC, Chip, PIN Debit, and digital wallets.
 Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information
     > May require processor and/or equipment upgrade